swiss-seismological-service/scdetect/README.md

 SeisComP stores and reads certain data (e.g.
 [inventory](https://www.seiscomp.de/doc/base/concepts/inventory.html#concepts-inventory)
-, eventparameters, etc.) in and from a database.
+, event parameters, etc.) in and from a database.
 In order to connect to the database a *database connection URL* is required.
 This URL is either configured in [global.cfg](https://www.seiscomp.de/doc/base/concepts/configuration.html#global-modules-config)